 All cockatiels react differently to water.
 If by chance you notice them trying to splash the water over them you can be sure that they are wanting to get wet and shower.
-They try to throw water upand over their body.
-This is you queue to spray them with a spray bottle or even offer them a bowl of warm water and gently allow drops of water to fall over them.
+They try to throw water up and over their body.
+This is your queue to spray them with a spray bottle or even offer them a bowl of warm water and gently allow drops of water to fall over them.

 This is when you’ll see them lift up the wings and allow water to totally drench them.
 Often best achieved with a spray bottle of warm water.
-A bath can be just a few seconds to a few minutes of splashing around.
-All the feathers become very wet and after they will sit and clean for a while until dry.
+A bath can last just a few seconds to a few minutes of splashing around.
+All the feathers become very wet.
+After the bath they will sit and clean for a while until dry.

 Baby and young cockatiels display this activity when they are hungry and want to be fed.
 Often accompanied by a sort of long screaming sound.
 Generally older birds tend not to do this, apart from when they demonstrate to you in front of the computer as you type on the keyboard.
 (This is what some of ours do)

 Tame birds that allow you to handle them will at some stage hold their head forward and down in an offering or asking for you to gently rub the head.
 This is a sign that they trust you and would love some scratching.
 Oblige by rubbing their feathers gently and get to know the favourite place.

 Looking Up and Down;